Traverse City, Michigan: Late 19th century

+As of 1853, the only operating post office in the Grand Traverse Bay region was the one located at Old Mission, which was then known as "Grand Traverse".
+While in Washington, D.C. in 1852, Mr. Lay had succeeded in getting the U.S. Post Office to authorize a new post office at his newer settlement.
+As the newer settlement had become known as "Grand Traverse City", after the Grand Traverse Bay, Lay proposed this name for its post office, but the Post Office Department clerk suggested dropping the "Grand" from the name, to limit confusion between this new office and the one at nearby Old Mission.
+Mr. Lay agreed to the shortened name of Traverse City for the post office, and the village took on this name.
+Around this time, the first cherry trees were being planted on the Old Mission Peninsula, for which the peninsula is widely known today.

 In December 1872, rail service arrived in Traverse City via a Traverse City Railroad Company spur from the Grand Rapids and Indiana Railroad line at Walton Junction.
 The railroad tracked along the Boardman River and along Boardman Lake into Traverse City, and ended at a station along the Grand Traverse Bay, at the corner of present-day Grandview Parkway and Park Street.
 This new line of transportation from Southern Michigan opened up the area to settlement and industrial development.
 Many more people started flocking to the small community, and in 1881, Traverse City was incorporated as a village.
 This began the major commercial growth of the town.